-Skyhook's Wi-Fi location software solutions compete against (1) other satellite and terrestrial based location technology offerings, such as GPS, Observed Time Difference of Arrival and terrestrial beacons (2) other providers of Wi-Fi and cell-based positioning, such as Google and HERE, a former subsidiary of Nokia; and (3) other commercial enterprises' in-house developed location solutions.
-There are also a number of new location technologies in development which may further increase competition to be a location solution for new devices and which may require Skyhook to meet more stringent accuracy standards.
-In addition, Skyhook's context services compete against other geofencing and location data offerings from other niche location companies, such as Factual and Foursquare.
+Skyhook's Precision Location Solution competes against (1) other satellite and terrestrial based location technology offerings, such as GPS, Observed Time Difference of Arrival and terrestrial beacons; (2) other providers of Wi-Fi and cell-based positioning, such as Google and HERE, a former subsidiary of Nokia; and (3) other in-house developed location solutions.
+In the smartphone location provider market, because Apple and Google control a large percentage of the market share for smartphone operating systems and both offer location provider services free as part of the iOS and Android markets, Skyhook is constrained in the distribution and monetization of the Precision Location Solution in that market.
+There are also a number of new location technologies in development which may further increase competition to be a location solution for new devices (such as Internet of Things and wearable devices) and which may require Skyhook to meet more stringent accuracy standards.
+In addition, Skyhook's Geospatial Insights services compete against other geofencing and location data offerings from other niche location companies.

 Certain of Skyhook's competitors are substantially larger than Skyhook and have greater financial, technical, marketing and other resources.
 Thus, many of these large enterprises are in a better position to withstand any significant reduction in spending by customers in its markets, and often have broader product lines and market focus, have greater brand recognition and may not be as susceptible to downturns in a single market.
 These competitors may also be able to bundle their products together (such as with mapping software) to meet the needs of a particular customer, may be able to respond more rapidly to new or emerging technologies or changes in customer requirements and may be capable of delivering more complete solutions than Skyhook is able to provide.
-If large enterprises that currently do not compete directly with Skyhook choose to enter its markets by acquisition or otherwise, competition would likely intensify.
+If large enterprises that currently do not compete directly with Skyhook choose to enter its markets by acquisition or otherwise, competition for both revenue and data would likely intensify.
 In addition, the growth of new location technologies currently in development may further increase competition to provide these new technologies.
 If Skyhook is not able to compete successfully for customers, its financial position may be materially adversely affected.